Between Riverside and Crazy: Plot

+Cast

 Production history

-The play opened Off-Broadway at the Atlantic Theater Company's Linda Gross Theater, with previews that began on July 10, 2014 and a premiere on July 31.
+The play opened Off-Broadway at the Atlantic Theater Company's Linda Gross Theater, with previews that began on July 10, 2014, and a premiere on July 31.
 Its initial run was extended from August 16 to 23.
-A Second Stage Theatre production ran from February 11, 2015 through March 22, 2015 at the company's Tony Kiser Theatre with previews beginning January 16.
+A Second Stage Theatre production ran from February 11, 2015, until March 22, 2015, at the company's Tony Kiser Theatre, with previews beginning on January 16.